 Qatar, once one of the poorest Gulf states, is one of the richest countries in the region today.

-It also faces some problems at home.
+It also faces problems at home.
 Oil money funds an all-embracing welfare state, with many services free or heavily subsidised, but the treatment of migrant workers is frequently criticized by rights groups.

 Emir: Sheikh Tamim bin Hamad al-Thani